eecsmap/logs/eecs/ucb_eecs151.md

 * add a line to its front with content: `#!/usr/bin/env python3`
 * run `chmod a+x /usr/bin/riscv64-unknown-elf-bin2hex`
 * NOTE: it is part of a elf2hex project https://github.com/sifive/elf2hex, but here we don't need the whole thing.

+If your python does not have `serial` lib installed, install it:

 ```
 sudo apt install python3-pip